 The following workshops will be offered via zoom.
 Dates TBD.

 Getting Your Book Published: Demystifying the Process - this workshop features a panel of editors and authors who discuss and offer advice on the exciting and sometimes confusing experience of publishing your first book with an academic press.
 (Fall 2021)

 Publishing Your Second Book: Faculty and Editors Demystify the Process - After you publish the first book, it should be easy, right?
 Not always.
 What is involved in pitching a second book to a press, and should you consider less traditional academic presses or trade presses?
 This workshop covers such topics as the book proposal, choosing a press, peer review advice, and marketing strategies.
 (Spring 2021)

 Scholarly Writing Retreats

-Fall 2020 - OFD is suspending in person programming, until we can safely convene in groups.
+Spring 2021 - OFD has suspended in-person programming, until we can safely convene in groups.
 We look forward to hosting the following retreats in the future.

 Semester-Launch Scholarly Writing Retreats